piotrero00/entcalcpy/README.md

 print(en.ge_mixed_gr(rho,[2,2,2])) #second argument specifies that we have a 3-qubit state print(en.ge_mixed_gr(rho,[4,2])) #here we have a 4x2 bipartite state
 ```
+## Different lower bounds
 The lower bound can be computed using four different methods.
+The best lower bound gives ge_mixed_gr, for a trade-off between accuracy and speed of computation one should use ge_mixed_sm or gekppt with small k.
+For a quick, but not always tight bound
+ one should use geppt.
 ## ge_mixed_gr vs ge_mixed_ra_gr
 ge_mixed_gr and ge_mixed_sm as a first step computes a purification of the input state.
 They do it by so-called canonical purification.
 ge_mixed_ra_gr takes input state in the form of orthogonal decomposition.
 Thanks to it, it can compute lower-dimensional purification and compute